asvd/helios-kernel/README.md

   global scope, and they are always referred with the same name)

-- Circular dependencies considered as an error (which prevents dependence mess-up and helps to keep everything in order)
+- Circular dependencies considered as an error (which prevents dependency mess-up and helps to keep everything in order)

 - It is easier to split the library objects between the different modules (since there is no export object, it is easier to create a